Convergence Rates of Gaussian ODE Filters: Introduction

-All of the above sampling-based methods can hence represent more expressive, non-Gaussian posteriors (as e.g.~desirable for bifurcations), but multiply the computational cost of the underlying method by the number of samples. \rev{ODE filters are,} in contrast, not a perturbation of known methods, but \rev{novel methods} designed for computational speed and for a robust treatment of intermediate uncertain values (such as the evaluations of $f$ at estimated points). \rev{Unless parallelization of the samples in the sampling-based solvers is possible and inexpensive, it can spend the computational budget for generating additional samples on dividing the step size $h$ by the number of samples, and can thereby polynomially decrease the error.
-Its Gaussian UQ, however, should not be taken at face value---in particular for chaotic systems whose uncertainty can be better represented by sampling-based solvers, see e.g.~\cite[Figure 1]{conrad_probability_2017} and \cite[Figure 2]{AbdulleGaregnani17}---but as a rough inexpensive probabilistic treatment of intermediate values and final errors which is supposed to, on average, guide the posterior mean towards the true $x$.
-Therefore, it is in a way more similar to classical non-stochastic solvers than to sampling-based stochastic solvers. }
+All of the above sampling-based methods can hence represent more expressive, non-Gaussian posteriors (as e.g.~desirable for bifurcations), but multiply the computational cost of the underlying method by the number of samples. \rev{ODE filters are,} in contrast, not a perturbation of known methods, but \rev{novel methods} designed for computational speed and for a robust treatment of intermediate uncertain values (such as the evaluations of $f$ at estimated points). \rev{Unless parallelization of the samples in the sampling-based solvers is possible and inexpensive, one can spend the computational budget for generating additional samples on dividing the step size $h$ by the number of samples, and can thereby polynomially decrease the error.
+Its Gaussian UQ, however, should not be regarded as the true UQ---in particular for chaotic systems whose uncertainty can be better represented by sampling-based solvers, see e.g.~\citet[Figure 1]{conrad_probability_2017} and \citet[Figure 2]{AbdulleGaregnani17}---but as a rough inexpensive probabilistic treatment of intermediate values and final errors which is supposed to, on average, guide the posterior mean towards the true $x$.
+Therefore, it is in a way more similar to classical non-stochastic solvers than to sampling-based stochastic solvers and, unlike sampling-based solvers, puts emphasis on computational speed over statistical accuracy.
+Nevertheless, its Gaussian UQ is sufficient to make the forward models in ODE inverse problems more `uncertainty-aware'; see \citet[Section 3]{KerstingKraemer_godef_inverse_2020}. }

-Accordingly, \rev{the convergence results in this paper} concern the convergence rate of the posterior mean to the true \rev{solution, while} the theoretical results in \rev{\cite{o.13:_bayes_uncer_quant_differ_equat,conrad_probability_2017,teymur2016probabilistic,Lie17,AbdulleGaregnani17,teymur2018a}} provide convergence rates of the variance of the non-Gaussian empirical measure of samples (and not for an individual sample).
+Accordingly, \rev{the convergence results in this paper} concern the convergence rate of the posterior mean to the true \rev{solution, while} the theoretical results from \rev{\citet{teymur2016probabilistic,o.13:_bayes_uncer_quant_differ_equat,conrad_probability_2017,Lie17,AbdulleGaregnani17,teymur2018a}} provide convergence rates of the variance of the non-Gaussian empirical measure of samples (and not for an individual sample).

 \rev{